 I find all of this innovation very interesting, as do many others, apparently, as they’ve just secured a Series D round of funding with hopes of disrupting the CDN industry.
 But, like any software as a service (SaaS) tech startup, security should also be top of mind for these types of companies, particularly as they deliver content from some of the biggest news media companies in the business.

 Many other news media attacks perpetrated by the SEA leveraged access via other types of third-party service providers, as was seen in a 2013 attack against the online sites of the Washington Post, CNN and Time.
 The attackers targeted Outbrain, a content discovery platform provider that produces the embedded content-sharing widget seen at the bottom of articles, linking to related articles around the web.

 The SEA sent a phishing email to Outbrain in order to steal employee credentials, gain access to their internal systems and change admin settings for the news outlets.
 Then, they changed URLs in the widgets to redirect Washington Post readers to SEA-controlled sites.

 If a solution lacks sufficient security, then it’s kind of pointless.
 On their website, Instart also touts a security suite of web application firewalls and DDoS protection, but the real question is, do they have strong authentication controls in place internally to protect their company and their clients from a low-tech phishing attack?
-Shifting the focus to access security, a two-factor authentication solution can stop attacks at the front door by requiring the use of a personal device in order to log into any application or service.
+Shifting the focus to access security, a multi-factor authentication solution can stop attacks at the front door by requiring the use of a personal device in order to log into any application or service.